 What Happens to Abused Children?

 Children and adolescents are a population prone to post-traumatic stress disorder.
 This is more likely if they’ve been exposed to highly stressful or traumatic events.
-In fact, it’s estimated that three-quarters of the child population has experienced events likely to cause PTSD, such as child abuse.
+In fact, it’s estimated that three-quarters of the child population has experienced events likely to cause PTSD.
+For example, child abuse.
 Of these exposed children, one-third develop PTSD.

 It’s known that child abuse can alter the neurodevelopmental process.
 It can also modify the way in which a child’s brain matures.
 This can produce cognitive deficits that persist into adult life.
-They’re characterized by problems with attention, memory, language, or intellectual development.
+These children experience problems with attention, memory, language, or intellectual development.

 Child abuse is defined as any act that violates the rights of the child.
 Among the different types of abuse, César Carvajal distinguishes between:

 - Sexual abuse.
 Any type of sexual activity with a minor in which the aggressor is in a position of power and the minor is involved in acts that are beyond their understanding and will.

 - Physical abuse.
 Any intentional action by an adult that results in physical harm, injury, or illness to a child.